erbsland-dev/erbsland-unittest/doc/chapters/get-started/03-write-the-test.rst

 Summary
 ~~~~~~~

-- **Test Suite Integration**: The `BasicTest.hpp` file is added to the executable target.
+- **Test Suite Integration**: The `BasicTest.cpp` file is added to the executable target.
 - **Seamless Compilation**: The updated CMake configuration ensures the new test suite is compiled and linked correctly.

-By completing these steps, you have successfully created and configured your first test suite using the Erbsland UnitTest framework.
+By completing these steps, you have successfully created and configured your first test suite using the Erbsland Unit Test framework.
 You're now ready to build and run your tests!

 .. button-ref:: build-the-test
     :color: success